daveschudel/Fedora-KDE/README.md

 ```

 The '-y' parameter suppresses the 'yes/no' prompts.
 It can be disabled in ```\etc\dnf\dnf.cfg``` by adding ```assume_yes=True``` but that's not a good idea.
 I only use <code>-y</code> for updates.

+## Installation Scripts
+I have my post-installation scripts & config files in the Files directory.
 <br><br>

 <a name="shells"></a>